Foxglove144/hiddenlayer/README.md

 # Installation

-## 1. Prerequisites
+## Prerequisites

-- a.
-Python3, Numpy, Matplotlib, and Jupyter Notebook.
+1. Python3, Numpy, Matplotlib, and Jupyter Notebook.
-- b.
-PyTorch
+2. PyTorch
-- c.
-GraphViz and its Python wrapper to generate network graphs.
+3. GraphViz and its Python wrapper to generate network graphs.
 The easiest way to install it is

     **If you use Conda:**
     ```bash
     conda install graphviz python-graphviz
     ```

+    **If you use Colab**

+    You can directly jump to [Install HiddenLayer](https://github.com/Foxglove144/hiddenlayer?tab=readme-ov-file#2-install-hiddenlayer)

     **Otherwise:**
     * [Install GraphViz](https://graphviz.gitlab.io/download/)
     * Then install the [Python wrapper for GraphViz](https://github.com/xflr6/graphviz) using pip: